hakito/SlimVDI/README.md

 SlimVDI remembers the contents of the source and dest fields between sessions.

-2. Options
+### Options
-Select "Generate new UUID" if you intend to use both original and clone on the same host PC.
+Select **Generate new UUID** if you intend to use both original and clone on the same host PC.
-Selecting "Keep old UUID" is a possibility if you plan to delete the original file or use the clone on a different PC.
+Selecting **Keep old UUID** is a possibility if you plan to delete the original file or use the clone on a different PC.
 There are many other circumstances in which you may prefer one or other of these options.
-If in doubt then "Generate new" is probably safest (that option is compatible with VBox "clonehd" behaviour).
-Note that if you use the "Keep" option then only the creation UUID is inherited by the clone.
+If in doubt then **Generate new** is probably safest (that option is compatible with VBox **clonehd** behaviour).
+Note that if you use the **Keep** option then only the creation UUID is inherited by the clone.
 The "modification" UUID is given a new value.
 If you were unwise enough to clone and replace the base VDI for a snapshot chain then this should ensure that the error is not catastrophic (VBox should complain - correctly - that the base VDI has been modified, at which time you should restore the original VDI).

-Select the "Increase virtual drive size" option if you want to (er..) increase the virtual drive maximum size.
+Select the **Increase virtual drive size** option if you want to (er..) increase the virtual drive maximum size.
 If this option is selected then you can enter a new drive size in the edit box beside it.
 The new size must be at least as large as the old size.

-The "Increase partition size" option is only available when the "Increase virtual drive size" option is selected.
-If the "Increase partition size" option is selected then SlimVDI will automatically increase the size of the main partition to fill the new drive size.
+The **Increase partition size** option is only available when the **Increase virtual drive size** option is selected.
+If the **Increase partition size** option is selected then SlimVDI will automatically increase the size of the main partition to fill the new drive size.
 This feature only works at present on FAT16, FAT32 and NTFS partitions, however it has side effects which may be useful to you even with other guest filesystems (see the notes on increasing partition size later on).

-The "Increase partition size" feature works in a simplistic way, and doesn't work at all for some filesystems.
+The **Increase partition size** feature works in a simplistic way, and doesn't work at all for some filesystems.
 An alternative is to let SlimVDI enlarge the drive, then run a third party tool inside the VM to adjust the partition size as required.
-I know that the free "gparted live CD" works well for this: see "http://sourceforge.net/projects/gparted/files/gparted-live-stable/" - download the latest ISO and mount it in your guest as a virtual CD, then boot up the VM, after ensuring that the CD/DVD drive comes first in the boot order.
+I know that the free  [gparted live CD](http://sourceforge.net/projects/gparted/files/gparted-live-stable) works well for this.
+Download the latest ISO and mount it in your guest as a virtual CD, then boot up the VM, after ensuring that the CD/DVD drive comes first in the boot order.

-The "Compact drive while copying" checkbox enables a feature whereby the tool identifies unused blocks(*) in the guest filesystem, and omits those from the clone.
+The **Compact drive while copying** checkbox enables a feature whereby the tool identifies [unused blocks](#remarks-about-unused-blocks) in the guest filesystem, and omits those from the clone.
 This would be most useful if a large amount of file data has been deleted inside the guest.
 This saves you from having to run SDelete or its Linux equivalent before making the clone, to get the same result.
 This feature only does something if SlimVDI recognizes the guest filesystem, and at present the only supported filesystems